-One of the most common questions I get is “how much does a patent cost?”
-Our simplest response to this question is that you can go to https://thompsonpatentlaw.com/cost/.
-We have some unique information there that you won't find anywhere else.
+One of the most common questions I get is “is my idea patentable?”
+We have some unique information there that you won’t find anywhere else.

 This will give you some background as to what are the primary drivers of patentability that no one else is talking about.

 That’s a great question!
 I address this and other questions in my book Patent Offense: 7 Steps To A Safe, Secure Patent Portfolio.
 The first steps of my seven step process are all about answering the question “What if anything can I get a patent on?”

 It ultimately culminates in what I call a point of novelty.
 If you can identify a point of novelty you can get a patent on it.

 But what is novelty?
 Really its novelty combined with also non-obviousness.
 Your idea can be novel, meaning; the exact same thing doesn’t exist anywhere it’s not in the prior art and no one’s written about it.
 Or, there is nobody’s selling your idea.
 However, that’s not enough to get a patent.